rosscdh/django-snowshoestamp/README.md

 1. Setup your urls.py to use the view below as the callback reciever or just use the default sss reciever
 2. Register the url "https://yourhost.com/sss/webhook/" as the webhook callback at snowshoestamp
+3. and that is it, you can now hook up the signal listener and get a signal event whenever a webhook event happens

 ```
 url(r'^sss/', include('snowshoestamp.urls', namespace='snowshoestamp')),
 ```

+__Or__

-You can write a custom view, by extending our View and doing somethign more specific with the data
+You can write a custom view, by extending our View and doing somethign more specific with the data, and hook the view up to a url and register that url with snowshoestamp.

 ```views.py
 from snowshoestamp.views import SnowshoeStampView